Updated: Feb 16

-A man came up looking for a solution to live forever.
+A man came up to me looking for a solution to live forever.
 Arguably, that should be totally doable.
-Since humanity in the 21st century believes that human nature is but the result of brain activity, all it takes to live forever is keeping a brain alive forever, a challenging feat to be sure, but nothing prohibited by the laws of physics.
-As a prototypical man of the Technology Information era, his understanding was that we, humans, are not that different from computers: we have a brain, which is equivalent to a computer's hardware, and we are the software that tells the hardware how to do stuff.
-Therefore, in his view, what makes us us is the code, the software the runs the brain.
-The information processing that goes on the brain supposedly (magically) generates consciousness.
-He also understood that the cerebral program was coded into the brain through neuronal plasticity, meaning, the software was actually encoded via physical modifications of the actual hardware's interconnections and not as high-level instructions executed by an invariable structure.
+Since humanity in the 21st century believes that human nature is but the result of brain activity, all it takes to live forever is keeping a brain alive forever, a challenging technological feat to be sure, but nothing prohibited by the laws of physics.
+As a prototypical man of the Information Technology era, his understanding was that we, humans, are no different than computers: we have a brain, which is equivalent to a computer's hardware, and we are the software that tells the hardware what to do.
+Therefore, in his view, what makes us us is the code, the software that runs the brain.
+The information processing that goes on in the brain supposedly (and magically?) generates consciousness.
+He also understood that the cerebral program, differently from computers, was coded into the brain through neuronal plasticity, meaning, the software was encoded via physical modifications of the actual hardware's internal interconnections and not as high-level instructions executed by an immutable structure.

 And here starts our thought experiment.

 For decades, I followed that man, continuously mapping his brain activity and the health of every neuron.
 Every time a neuron got sick, I'd just replace it with a new, artificial one, which was rated for at least a thousand years.
 Meanwhile, other doctors and scientists would make sure his other organs were functioning properly as well, so that the brain would never run out of a body for it to play with.

 By his 200th anniversary, my client's artificial brain was performing wonderfully and this man was quite happy, feeling at the top of his mental and cerebral game.
 Fortunately, his body was equally flawless and he was living a very accomplished life.
 (In order to care for him for such a long time, I found another scientist that applied the same technique on my own brain as well).